Gareth Jones (journalist): Teaching; adviser to Lloyd George

 After graduating, Jones taught languages briefly at Cambridge, and then in January 1930 was hired as Foreign Affairs Adviser to the British MP and former prime minister David Lloyd George, thanks to an introduction by Thomas Jones.
 The post involved preparing notes and briefings Lloyd George could use in debates, articles, and speeches, and also included some travel abroad.

 Journalism

-In 1929, Jones became a professional freelance reporter, and by 1930 was submitting articles to a variety of newspapers and journals.
+In 1929, Jones became a professional freelance reporter, and by 1930 he was submitting articles to a variety of newspapers and journals.